-62. The implementation of the subproject will affect most of the city as branches of the distribution network are located in most roads and streets, and the construction process will continue for about 3 years.
+62. The implementation of the subproject willaffect most of the city as branches of the distribution network are located in most roads and streets, and the construction process will continue for about 3years.
 However, the construction work is in fact not expected to cause major negative impacts.
 This is because:

-- (i) most network construction will be conducted by small teams working on short lengths at a time so most impacts will be localized and short in duration; and - (ii) because of the large population and overcrowded conditions in much of the city, the environment of Dhaka city contains no sensitive features.
+- (i) most network construction will be conducted by small teams working on short lengths at a time so most impacts will be localized and short in duration; and - (ii) because Dhaka city contains no sensitive features.